 The founder of the Afghan Durani dynasty sacked Delhi in 1756 and again in 1760.
 That same year, the Russians burned Berlin.
 In 1765, Harvard College burned down along with its library, destroying over 90% of its books.
 Princeton’s Nassau Hall Library burned in 1802.
 The Burmese sacked Ayutha in 1767.
 In 1775, the Tuaregs took Timbuktu.
 In 1799, the French took Naples, once again by storm.
 In the late 1700s, fanatical Wahhabi tribesmen invaded Tarim, an Arab city graced with 365 mosques and a great many libraries.
 Between their assault and an infestation of white worms, every book housed there was lost.

 Almost every European and Mediterranean city suffered significant damage during the Napoleonic Wars.
 Wellington’s army, for example, sacked Bajadoz in 1811—imitating Napoleon and his marshals whose troops ransacked every city they took.
 In 1812, the Russians burned Moscow out from under Bonaparte’s Grande Armée.
 In 1811, the Montserrat Monastery Library burned down.
 In 1814, the British took Washington D.C.
-Seeking reprisal for an equivalent atrocity the Americans had perpetrated against the Canadian capital at Toronto, they burned down the White House and the Capitol Building.
+Seeking reprisal for an 1813 atrocity the Americans had perpetrated against the Canadian capital at Toronto (the Parliament building and the Legislative Library were torched), they burned down the White House and the Capitol Building.
 These structures housed the first Library of Congress, later replaced by Thomas Jefferson’s library.
 A tornado descended on the city; it killed and maimed more British soldiers than ineffectual American resistance had on that day.
+The Library of Congress burned again in 1815 (35,000 books destroyed out of 55,000 along with much of Jefferson’s library) .182

 From the mid-1800s on, some excuse or other was found to flatten almost every city on Earth.
 For example, British troops burned down Benin, the capital of an empire at least six hundred years old.
 Its magnificent sculpted wood and cast bronze artwork did not recover until very recently.